An overview of assistive technology

 • not related to your disability

-• an item more appropriately funded by another government service or another program
+• more appropriately funded by another government service or another program

 • common items that everyone needs, like everyday household furniture.